Chord progressions in various keys

 C – G/B – Am – F

 That is of course possible in some cases to substitute G with G7, Em with Em7 and so on.
-If the sequence doesn't end with a C there is because it can continue with additional chords or start over again alternatively resolve into a ending C.
+If the sequence doesn't end with a C it is because it can continue with additional chords or start over again alternatively resolve into a ending C.

 Chord progressions in the key of D